elastic/rally/docs/adding_tracks.rst

 * Iteration-based tasks run at most one warmup iteration and one measurement iteration.
 * Time-period-based tasks run at most for 10 seconds without warmup.

+Rally also post-processes all data file names in the internal track representation:

+* If ``documents.json`` has 1000 documents or fewer, Rally uses it (no modifications).
-Rally also post-processes all data file names.
-Instead of ``documents.json``, Rally expects ``documents-1k.json`` and assumes the file contains 1.000 documents.
-You need to prepare these data files though.
-Pick 1.000 documents for every data file in your track and store them in a file with the suffix ``-1k``.
-We choose the first 1.000 with ``head -n 1000 documents.json > documents-1k.json``.
+* If ``documents.json`` has more than 1000 documents, Rally assumes an additional ``documents-1k.json`` file is present and uses it.
+You need to prepare these additional files manually.
+Pick 1000 documents for every data file in your track and store them in a file with the ``-1k`` suffix.
+On Linux you can do it as follows: ``head -n 1000 documents.json > documents-1k.json``.

-If your file has 1000 or fewer documents, you can skip creating the ``-1k`` variant.
-Rally will use the original file in such case.

 Challenges
 ----------